murali-marimekala/AIExplorationHub/README.md

 # 🧠 AI Learning Hub - Your Journey to AI Expertise

 A comprehensive, interactive web-based learning platform for mastering Artificial Intelligence from fundamentals to advanced applications.
-This platform combines Google Colab notebooks with a dynamic dashboard for tracking progress, setting goals, and maintaining learning momentum.
+This platform combines interactive Jupyter notebooks with a dynamic dashboard for tracking progress, setting goals, and maintaining learning momentum.

 ## 🌟 Features